ryreitsma/realtime_chat/README.md

 2. Run the webapplication

 In the root of the application, run 'bundle' to install all gems for the webapplication.
 Then run 'bundle exec rake db:create db:schema:load' to create the sqlite database.
-Run 'rails server', the webapplication will now run on http://localhost:3000
+Run 'rails server', the webapplication will now run on http://localhost:3000.
+Note: if the bundle command is unknown, run 'gem install bundler'.

 3. Run the realtime application